 Aeration lets air into the soil which encourages better root growth and allows the roots to absorb more nutrients from the soil.
 David Hedges-Gowers’ book Modern Lawn Care has an excellent chapter on Aeration which we recommend you read.

 What about scarifying the lawn in spring?

 Scarifying your lawn in spring, or raking, the lawn is a really useful thing to do in the spring and the Autumn.
-You can easily hire a machine which makes it simple to do, and by removing the build-up of dead vegetation, scarifying prevents too much thatch from accumulating.
+You can easily hire a machine to help simplify your spring lawn care.
+By removing the build-up of dead vegetation, scarifying prevents too much thatch from accumulating.
 This ensures that air and water can permeate into the soil and it discourages moss from spreading too.

 How often should I mow in spring?

-Your mowing routine is governed by the types of grasses you have in your lawn, the quality of finish you want and prevailing conditions (weather, the condition of the grass, etc).
+Your spring lawn care mowing routine is governed by the types of grasses you have in your lawn, the quality of finish you want and prevailing conditions (weather, the condition of the grass, etc).
 The book Modern Lawn Care has excellent mowing guides for you to follow when it comes to Spring lawn care.

 As a rule of thumb, never cut more than one-third of the current length.
 So, for example, if you leave your first spring cut for a few weeks and the grass suddenly shoots up, DON’T lower your mower blade and scalp the turf!
 Gradually reduce the height of the cut each time you mow.